derbartigelady/Tac/README.md

 --------------------------------

-If you dont want to use Garmin apps on your phone for private reasons, you can use https://gadgetbridge.org/.
+If you dont want to use Garmin apps on your android phone for private reasons, you can use https://gadgetbridge.org/.
 It only connects to the watch and not to the www or Garmin servers.